Bagoum/danmokou/README.md

 **Why Unity?**

-Honestly, I'd rather not be using Unity, but I don't know of any engines which support all this project's requirements.
-If you know of a good engine, or Godot has just received a major update fixing all the issues I list below, then contact me and I may be willing to do the port.
+Honestly, I'd rather not be using Unity, but I don't know of any engines which support all this project's requirements, and at this point there's too much investment in Unity-specific handling to have a simple port.

-- Supports C# and expression trees
-- Supports indirect mesh instancing (see [my article](https://medium.com/@bagoum/devlog-002-graphics-drawmeshinstancedindirect-a4024e05737f), this is critical for this engine's efficiency)
-- Supports property blocks on materials
-- Supports efficient zero-allocation mesh reassignments

 **What does Danmokou mean?**